Hanzo253/Video-Game-Rental-Central-Landing-Page/README.md

 # Video Game Rental Central Landing Page

-The landing page of a rental website for video games that is inspired by the concept of GameFly and Blockbuster.
+The landing page of a rental website for video games which was inspired by the concept of GameFly and Blockbuster.

 Project Specifications: